Donald Trump Says Tear Gas Used On Migrant Children At Mexican Border Is ‘Very Safe’

 “Here’s the bottom line — nobody is coming into our country unless they come in legally.”

-When asked about his opinion regarding the pictures showing women and children fleeing in panic, the U.S. President claimed the tear gas was “a very minor form of the tear gas itself” that he considered “very safe.”
+When asked about his opinion regarding the pictures showing women and children fleeing in panic, the U.S. president claimed the tear gas was “a very minor form of the tear gas itself” that he considered “very safe.”

 “Why is a parent running up into an area where they know the tear gas is forming and it’s going to be formed and they were running up with a child?” he asked.